Round Burners with Flame Disc

 10‘‘‘ Splendidus burner, R. Ditmar, Vienna

-Almost all well-known burner manufacturers in continental Europe had burners with a small flame disc in their range.
+The great time of these burners in continental Europe was around 1880-1890.
+Almost all well-known burner manufacturers in Germany and Austria had burners with a small flame disc in their range.
 The best known among these manufacturers were Carl Holy (Odin burner, Brillant burner), Ehrich & Graetz (Rex burner), Stobwasser (Victoria burner), Carl Rakenius (Mars burner), all in Berlin, and R. Ditmar (Sonnenbrenner = Sun burner) in Vienna.

 Some burners with small flame disc on pin or tube